-- Can I apply this valid, accurate diagnostic test to a specific patient?
+- Can this valid, accurate diagnostic test be applied to a specific patient?

-How do we assess if a diagnostic test study is valid?
+How to assess if a diagnostic test study is valid

-- That patients in the study should have undergone both the index diagnostic test and the reference (gold) standard.
-Why?
-To confirm or refute the findings of the index test.
-The accuracy of the test can be overestimated if you perform the index test initially in people that you know have the disease and then separately in healthy people (case-control studies do this) rather than performing both the index and reference tests in the same group of people without knowing whether or not they have the disease you are trying to diagnose.
+- Participants in the study should have undergone both the index diagnostic test and the reference (gold) standard.
+This is done to confirm or refute the findings of the index test.
+The accuracy of the test can be overestimated if the index test is performed initially in people known to have the disease and then separately in healthy people (case-control studies do this) rather than performing both the index and reference tests in the same group of people without knowing whether or not they have the disease.

-- That the people assessing the results of the index test are blind to the results of the reference standard.
-Why?
-To avoid biasing the results of the index test or the reference standard.
+- People assessing the results of the index test should be blind to the results of the reference standard.
+This avoids biasing the results of the index test or the reference standard.
 Interpreting the results of the reference test while already knowing the results of the index test can lead to an overestimation of the index test accuracy, especially if the reference test is open to subjective interpretation.
 Blinding is less important if the results of the test are objective (e.g., serodiagnostic tests for tuberculosis where sputum culture results are analyzed) than if results require clinical interpretation (e.g., MRI images for diagnosing rotator cuff injury).

-- Did the study include people with all the common presentations of the target disorder, with symptoms of early manifestations as well as more severe symptoms, and/or people with other disorders that are commonly confused with the target disorder when diagnosing?
-Why?
-Studies that only include people with obvious symptoms versus people with no symptoms are not very useful!
-If you can diagnose something by eye, why would you need a diagnostic test?
+- Check that the study includes people with all the common presentations of the target disorder, with symptoms of early manifestations as well as more severe symptoms, and/or people with other disorders that are commonly confused with the target disorder when diagnosing.
+If not, the results of the trial may not reflect actual clinical practice.

 - If the patient has a negative index test result, the investigators sometimes do not carry out the reference standard test to confirm the negative result, especially if the test is invasive or risky, as this may be unethical.
-To overcome this, investigators employ an alternative reference standard for proving that the patient does not have the target disorder, which is a long-term follow-up to assess that there are no adverse effects associated with the target disorder present without any treatment.
-Why?
-To confirm the accuracy of the index test: in other words, that the negative result of the index test is, in fact, the correct result for the patient and he/she definitely doesn’t have the disease.
+To overcome this, investigators employ an alternative reference standard for proving that the patient does not have the target disorder, which is long-term follow-up to assess that there are no adverse effects associated with the target disorder present without any treatment.

-In conclusion: If the study that we are evaluating fails any of these 4 criteria, we need to consider whether the flaws of the study make the results invalid.
+In conclusion: If the study being evaluated fails any of these four criteria, we need to consider whether the flaws of the study make the results invalid.

-How do we assess the results of the test?
+How to assess the results of the test

 There are two types of result commonly reported in diagnostic test studies.
 One concerns the accuracy of the test and is reflected in the sensitivity and specificity, often defined as the test's ability to find true positives for the disorder (sensitivity) or true negatives for the disorder (specificity).
-An ideal diagnostic test finds no false positives but at the same time misses no one with the disease (finds no false negatives) — much easier said than done!
+An ideal diagnostic test finds no false positives but at the same time misses no one with the disease (finds no false negatives).

 The other concerns how the test performs in the population being tested and is reflected in predictive values (also called post-test probabilities) and likelihood ratios.
 To give brief definitions of these terms consider this example (based on reference):